Barwon River (Victoria): Breakwater road and rail bridges

 The original Breakwater Bridge was a ford running on top of the breakwater.
 A timber trestle railway bridge was built over the top in 1876 when the Geelong railway line was extended to Winchelsea.
 That bridge was replaced by a concrete and steel girder bridge in the 1960s, although the remains of the wooden supports of the former bridge are still visible.

-The current low-level road causeway was built by the Country Roads Board in the mid 1960s.
-The causeway has a restricted 3.7 m clearance underneath the railway bridge, and is only about a metre (3 ft) above the water level.
+A low-level road causeway was built across the breakwater by the Country Roads Board in the mid-1960s.
+The causeway had a restricted 3.7 m clearance underneath the railway bridge, and was only about a metre (3 ft) above the water level.
 As a consequence, a number of trucks became stuck under the railway bridge, and the causeway also required frequent closure due to river flooding.
-To overcome those problems, VicRoads received planning permission in 2009 to replace the low-level crossing with a new high-level bridge further upstream, at a cost of $63 million, with completion due by mid-2012.
+To overcome those problems, VicRoads received planning permission in 2009 to replace the low-level crossing with a new bridge about 350m upstream, at a cost of $63 million, which was completed in mid-2012.